teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 ### Week 14: 4/17 – 4/23
-**Tu:**
+**Tu-Thu**
 *	Inda, Jonathan Xavier and Renato Rosaldo.
 2007.
-Introdution: Tracking Global Flows.
+Introduction: Tracking Global Flows.
 In The Anthropology of Globalization: A Reader, Jonathan Xavier Inda and Renato Rosaldo, eds., p.
 3-46.
 Oxford: Blackwell Publishing.

-**Thu:**
+OR

 *	Tsing, Anna.
 2000.
 The Global Situation.
 Cultural Anthropology (15)3:327-360.

 *Related Readings:*